xdp-project/bpf-examples/pping/SAMPLING_DESIGN.md

 ### Alternative solution - keeping identifier in flow-state
-One idea that came up during my supervisor meeting, was that instead of creating timestamps for individual packets as is currently done, you only create a timestamp for the flow.
-That is, you would simply add the timestamped identifier to the per-flow information.
+One idea that came up during my supervisor meeting, was that instead of creating timestamps for individual packets as is currently done, you only create a number of timestamps for each flow.
+That is, instead of creating per-packet entries in a separate map, you include a number of timestamp/identifier pairs in the flow-state information itself.

-While this would be rather efficient, limiting the number of timestamp entries to a single per flow, I'm opposed to this idea for two
+While this would potentially be rather efficient, limiting the number of timestamp entries to a fixed number per flow, I'm opposed to this idea for a few reasons:

-reasons:
+1. The sampling rate would be inherently tied to the RTT of the flow.
+While this may in many cases be desirable, it is not very flexible.
+It would also make it hard to ex. turn of sampling completely.

-1. It would make it impossible to sample RTTs at a timescale smaller than the RTT of the flow.
-As if identifier is updated faster than the response arrives, then the response will fail to match against the identifier and no RTT can be calculated.
-While in many instances not needed, I think it may still be useful to be able to query timestamps more frequently than once per RTT, especially for flows with a large bandwidth-delay product.
+2. The number of timestamps per flow would need to be fixed and known at compile time(?).
+As the timestamps/identifier pairs are kept in the state-flow information itself, and the state-flow information needs to be of a known and fixed size when creating the maps.
+This may also result in some wasted space if the flow-state includes spots for several timestamp/identifier pairs, but most flows only makes use of a few (although having an additional timestamp entry map of fixed size wastes space in a similar manner).
-2. In case no match is found for the identifier, this could effectively block new timestamps from being created (and thus from RTTs being calculated) for the flow until it can be relatively safely assumed that the response was indeed missed, ant not just delayed.
+2. If a low number of timestamp/identifier pairs are kept, selecting an identifier that is missed (ex due to delayed ACKs) could effectivly block new timestamps from being created (and thus from RTTs being calculated) for the flow for a relatively long while.
+New timestamps can only be created if you have a free slot, and you can only free a slot by either getting a matching reply, or waiting until it can be safely assumed that the response was missed (and not just delayed).

 ## Graceful degradation
 Another aspect I've been asked to consider is how to gracefully reduce